Toyota restructures U.S. marketing arm; voluntary exits offered

-NEW YORK (Reuters) - Toyota Motor Corp.
-(7203.T) will restructure its marketing organization in California, the company said on Sunday.
+NEW YORK, April 27 (Reuters) - Toyota Motor Corp. will restructure its marketing organization in California, the company said on Sunday.

 Many of Toyota’s more than 5,000 California-based employees are based at a complex outside of Los Angeles that houses the company’s marketing operations, Toyota Motor Sales USA (TMS).